 Speak Out and Stay Safe

-This year our children were visited by the NSPCC in assembly.
-Our school took part in their 'Buddy Challenge' to raise money for Childline.
-We were delighted to raise nearly £300 for the charity.
+Every year we take part in a NSPCC in assembly.
+Last year's featured Ant and Dec.
+Our school also took part in the NSPCC 'Number Day' to raise money for Childline.
+We were delighted to raise over £100 for the charity.

 At Wootey, we aim to equip our children with a computing curriculum that will prepare them for an ever changing technological world.
 Our curriculum combines digital literacy (presenting and publishing information) with computer science (programming and control).
 The balance towards computer science increases as pupils move up through Key Stage 2.
-E-safety is taught throughout every year group addressing issues appropriate to age.
+Online Safety is taught throughout every year group addressing issues appropriate to age.
+The lessons are based on resources from Common Sense Education.

 Each class receives a weekly computing slot where they are taught specific skills, and computing is used widely to support all areas of the curriculum.

-At Wootey Junior School we take internet safety seriously.
+At Wootey Junior School we take Online safety seriously.
 It is our aim to provide children and adults with the necessary knowledge and skills to use the internet purposefully and safely.

 In lessons and in assemblies: